chazzka/clanekcathedral/clanek.md

 However useful this feature is, it also has its downsides.
 - [ ] TODO: downsides of scaling

-Figure X shows the result of an experiment with the following settings:
+Figure X shows the result of an above-defined experiment with the following settings:
 - nu = 0.02
 - kernel = rbf
+The figure shows that the algorithm successfully marked the novelty data.